onfido/castor/CONTRIBUTING.md

 That runs all specs and generates coverage reports.

+Beware that environment differences between CI and your local machine might be enough for a diff to be detected.

 For writing tests locally:

 1. You can serve the app in E2E mode with: